-Azure Container Service (ACS) is a container management service which provides a container hosting environment where you can deploy and manage containers for Azure, with tools of your choice.
+Azure Container Service (ACS) is a container management service that provides a container hosting environment where you can deploy and manage containers for Azure with tools of your choice.
 ACS enables you to migrate existing applications to Azure containers without much hassle and lets you stick to tools you prefer and management practices you are already familiar with.
 And you can scale and orchestrate your Docker containers with the help of popular orchestration tools like DC/OS, Docker Swarm, and Kubernetes.
-With setting up, deployment, orchestration, and management tasks being taken care of you can concentrate on application development.
+With setting up, deployment, orchestration, and management tasks being taken care of, you can concentrate on application development.
 With ACS, you can easily deploy, manage, and automate a group of virtual machines pre-configured as container orchestration clusters.
 You can leverage all Azure capabilities and combine them with ACS capabilities.

 Container Clusters and Orchestrators

-How are the giants lining-up their Container Services?
+How are the giants lining up their Container Services?

 At Opcito, we have worked with these three platforms for different clients and still I am not able to decide which one is better because of the different scenarios and requirements from customer to customer.
-When it comes to management, clustering, scheduling, Google uses Kubernetes; after all, they are the ones who initially designed K8s.
+When it comes to management, clustering, and scheduling, Google uses Kubernetes; after all, they are the ones who initially designed K8s.
 AWS has its own proprietary technology whereas ACS gives you the freedom to choose from three options, which I have talked about earlier.
 So, in this case, we can see ACS as a more feasible option.
-But that is not the only criteria which we consider.
+But that is not the only criteria that we consider.
 For monitoring, all of them have a different set of tools.
-Prometheus and ELK are the commonly used ones and are available with all three of them.
+Prometheus and ELK are the most commonly used ones and are available with all three of them.
 In terms of security, the most concerned aspect when it comes to cloud and containers, Google utilizes Kubernetes security features, ACS relies on security measures from the chosen orchestrator, while AWS has a lot of encryption and integration options.
-One of the ultimate aims of containerization is DevOps and each provider has a number of tools for DevOps integration apart from the common ones like Jenkins, Solano CI, TeamCity, etc. When it comes to pricing, Google lets you have up to 5 nodes for free but after that charging starts on per cluster per hour basis; AWS and ACS let you use the service for free and charge for the resources you use.
+One of the ultimate aims of containerization is DevOps, and each provider has a number of tools for DevOps integration apart from the common ones like Jenkins, Solano CI, TeamCity, etc. When it comes to pricing, Google lets you have up to 5 nodes for free, but after that, charging starts on per cluster per hour basis; AWS and ACS let you use the service for free and charge for the resources you use.
 In conclusion, there is no clear winner for CaaS.

 I like Azure Container Service because it gives you the freedom to go with tools of your choice which makes it easy to adopt containers in the cloud.
-What it gives you is “the true essence of agile DevOps”.
+What it gives you is “the true essence of agile DevOps.”